-Park Capital Project Fund - This fund is used to account for the construction costs of the Park at Flat Rock, the Village's municipal park.
+Highland Lake Road Capital Project Fund - This fund is used to account for the activity related to the Highland Lake Road project.

 Park Foundation Special Revenue Fund - This fund is used to account for the activity of the Flat Rock Park and Recreation Foundation, Inc.